Castcloud/Castcloud/README.md

 ```
 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=library-episodes"></script>

-#### Syncing model (Library/Newepisodes)
+#### Synchronizing model (Library/Newepisodes)
-If the client is using a syncing client model we recommend using `newepisodes` and related calls as you can get episodes for all feeds with 1 call.
+If the client is using a synchronizing client model we recommend using `newepisodes` and related calls as you can get episodes for all feeds with 1 call.
 In addition you can save a lot of data transfer when using the `since` parameter.
 When providing a `since` parameter, please use the `timestamp` included with the last result, and not one from the client side as these might differ.

-Please note that using a syncing model will force you to get events from `/library/events` as the `lastevent` included with each `episode` will quickly get outdated.
+Please note that using a synchronizing model will force you to get events from `/library/events` as the `lastevent` included with each `episode` will quickly get outdated.
 If you see a new `event` for an `episode` that you don't have locally, this means the user has undeleted the `episode`.
 Retrieve it with `/library/episode/{episodeid}`.

-If the user wants to see all `episodes` of a podcast (included deleted) use the `/library/episodes/{castid}` with "" as a filter.
-With this information the user will be able to reset playback status (undelete) for the `casts` `episodes`.
-Clients undeletes `episodes` with sending a new start event (type 10).
-Most syncing clients should implement this as an online only feature.

 #### Streaming model (Library/Episodes)
 If you are using a streaming model all you will need to use is `/library/episodes`.
 Before you can call it however you need have the information from `/library/casts` or `/library/labels` as `cast id` or `label id` is a required parameter.

+### Deleted / hidden episodes
+A user would normaly keep deleting episodes as they complete listening to it.
+This means the episodes would disappear from the normal interface.
+Deleted `episodes` are still stored on the server.
+To get the complete list of `episodes` use the `/library/episodes/{castid}` with "" as `exclude` parameter.
+When a client displays the complete list of `episodes`, the user should have the option to reset the playback status.
+Clients undeletes `episodes` with sending a new start event (type 10).
+Most synchronizing clients should implement this as an online only feature.

 #### Server logic
 `/library/episodes`, `/library/episode` and `/library/newepisodes` all return `episodes` in the same format.
 The biggest difference are the filters defined in input parameters. `/library/newepisodes` must also include a timestamp of when it was generated.
 The `feed` in each `episode` is a json representation of `items` xml. `/library/episode` only returns 1 episode at the time, please note that this should not be inside a list of episodes.